netcoin-ntc/netcoin-docs/README.md

 ### Versioning

-Documentation follows semantic versioning aligned with NetCoin releases:
+Documentation follows semantic versioning aligned with Netcoin releases:
 - **Major**: Breaking changes or redesigns
 - **Minor**: New features or significant updates
 - **Patch**: Corrections and small improvements